thapaBurg/thapaday02/content/pages/index.md

       color: text-dark
       type: TitleBlock
     subtitle: ''
-    text: >
+    text: >+
-      *   Get Admission at the University of Lynchburg (and other US Universities)
+      Get Admission at the **University of Lynchburg**

+      Be prepared for studies in USA

-      *   Preparation for US academics, university life, career, immigration, and more
+      Learn about university life, career, immigration, and more

-      *   Free resources for international students in USA
+      Free resources for international students in USA

-      *   Consulting Services
+      Consulting Services

       Dr. Samrat Thapa is a professor and Director of Asia Initiatives at the University of Lynchburg, USA.

     actions:
       - label: Get started
         altText: ''